-1.)
-Double click on the PowerSteer PowerSteer Icon.
+Double click on the PowerSteer 2018 Icon that was created in your desktop PowerSuite_2018 folder on your Desktop.
 This will initiate the program and activate a Connect Database window.

 - 2.)
-Highlight the PGEOLOGY 2016 METRIC (Microsoft Access Driver[.mbd])) database by clicking on it once. - 3.)
+Highlight the PGEOLOGY 2018 METRIC (Microsoft Access Driver[.mbd])) database by clicking on it once. - 3.)
 Move your mouse pointer to the User ID field and click.
 This will activate a flashing cursor in the User ID field.
 Type "pgeology" in the User ID field.
 Press the Tab key on the keyboard to move to the Password field. - 4.)
 Type "pgeology" in the Password field and then click on the various dictionaries and then activate a Choose Well List window.

 5.)
-Double Click on the Well you want to open or Highlight the Well and then click on the button.
-If this is the first time the Well has been opened it will be a blank template starting at zero depths with no scales.
+Double Click on the Well you want to open or Highlight the Well and then click on the starting at zero depths with no scales.